This is the multi-page printable view of this section. Click here to print.

 References

-Assign custom identifiers to devices: distinguish endpoints via extended hostnames/URL paths, view “Client Rankings” and logs precisely, and simplify rule & schedule management.
+Customize device identification names: distinguish endpoints via extended domain names/URL paths, accurately view “Client Rankings” and logs, and facilitate rule and schedule management.

-If you use the service’s listening address directly, such as:
+If you directly use the service’s listening address, such as:

 • tls://xxxxxxxx.adguardprivate.com